William Oakley (footballer)

-William John Oakley (27 April 1873 — 20 September 1934) was an English footballer who, during the Victorian era, played as a full-back for the renowned amateur clubs, the Corinthians and Casuals, and captained the England team once, in a match against Ireland in 1901.
+William John Oakley (27 April 1873 — 20 September 1934) was an English footballer who played as a full-back for the renowned amateur clubs, Corinthians and Casuals, and captained the England team once, in 1901.
 In 1895, he was also the British long jump champion.

 Early life and education

-Born at Shrewsbury, Shropshire, the eldest of five children, Oakley was educated at Shrewsbury School and Christ Church, Oxford.
-Oakley played football for his school from 1887 to 1892, captaining the side in his final year, and also rowed for his school.
+Born at 34 Castle Street, Shrewsbury, Shropshire, he was the eldest of five children of William Oakley, a brewer, and his wife Emilie Ann (nee Pike).
+Oakley was educated at Shrewsbury School, which he attended from 1884 to 1892 and Christ Church, Oxford, graduating to Master of Arts (M.A.).
+Oakley played football for his school from 1887 to 1892, becoming captain of his side; rowed for his school from 1890 to 1892, and was senior whip (1890) and huntsman (1891) of the Shrewsbury School Hunt (in fact a cross country running club).

-After going up to Oxford, Oakley became President of the athletics club in 1895, representing the university in long jump and 120 yard hurdles.
+After going up to Oxford, Oakley became President of the Oxford University Athletics Club in 1895, representing the university in long jump and 120 yard hurdles, in addition to weights and hammer throwing in 1896.
+He was a Blue in football annually from 1893 to 1896.
 He won the AAA Championships long jump title at the 1895 AAA Championships.

 Club career

 Oakley played, in total, 121 games for Corinthian FC, in which he scored just 1 goal.
 Playing games against all the great professional sides of the era, Oakley was an assured defender whose peak years for the club were the 1898/99 season and the 1899/1900 season, during which he rarely missed a match.
 He would then play for Casuals F.C.